mmod/nodakwaeri/README.md

 ## Usage

-Below describes some general usage of NodaKwaeri.
+Below describes some general usage of nodakwaeri.
 Browsing the source will also prove to be a good way to get to know the nk toolset.

 ### Checking the type of a variable